 The undergraduate program structure is designed to provide the student with basic foundation knowledge, program specific knowledge, opportunities to apply new knowledge, and the flexibility to explore interesting topics.
 All undergraduate degree programs have the same five structural elements: 1) Foundation courses, 2) General Education courses, 3) Program Requirement courses, 4) Experiential courses, and 5) Elective courses.
-The number of semester hours covered by the structural element has specific semester hour and course requirements associated with it.
+The number of semester hours covered by the structural elements adds up to the total of 120 semester hours needed for graduation.
+Each structural element has specific semester hour and course requirements associated with it.
 Generally, the breakdown of semester hours by structural element is 18 semester hours in Foundation courses, 30 semester hours in General Education courses, 40 - 50 semester hours in Program Requirement courses, 13 semester hours in Experiential courses, and 9 - 19 semester hours in Electives.